 It's the end of the year.
 Temperatures are dropping.
 Mountains are starting to wear their white beanies.
 But one question worries us all: what's the ski season going to look like?
 Are we going to have to wear masks on the lifts?
 Use hydraulic gel on our poles?
 Are ski resorts even going to open?
 We can't really answer those questions, but there's one thing that we know: a lot more people are going to be ski-touring this season.
 To help those people, Salomon is releasing a 10-part series that delves into the equipment needed, how that gear works, the knowledge you should have when venturing into the backcountry, the items you should carry (including safety equipment), and some of the basics of skinning and choosing your line.

-Episode 2: Using your Backcountry Skiing Gear Interested in getting into the backcountry this winter?
+Episode 4: What to Pack for a Day in the Backcountry Interested in getting into the backcountry this winter?

 Those who want to binge watch the entire series can do so here.

 “People can expect to learn the basics of how to choose backcountry equipment that’s right for them and how to use it,” says Whistler-based Salomon team athlete Stan Rey. ”By no means does this series replace taking an avalanche course, but it’s a great way to get a head start.
 Our Salomon team has some amazing athletes, guides, doctors and all-around great mountain people with a ton of experience that adds up to an incredible bank of knowledge, which I try learn from every time I get to hang out with them.
 The good news is, so can you in this free online series!”
 Even for a guy known for his “Backy Sunday” Instagram clips, safety is always the number one priority in the backcountry and Rey is excited to share the tips and tricks he’s learned.